Randomizing hypergraphs preserving degree correlation and local clustering: Reference models for hypergraphs --- hyper -series

 where $r'_i$ represents the redundancy coefficient of node $v_i$ for the rewired hypergraph.
 To derive Eq. \eqref{eq:7}, we have used the fact that the rewiring exactly preserves the degree of each node.
 Equation \eqref{eq:7} implies that it is sufficient to only calculate the change in $r'_i$ for the nodes that are involved in the rewiring (i.e., $v_i$ and $v_{i'}$) and those that share at least one hyperedge with either $v_i$ or $v_{i'}$.

+The first subprocess comprising the hyper $dK$-series with $d_v \in \{2, 2.5\}$ is to generate a randomized hypergraph using the hyper $dK$-series with $d_v = 1$ (see Fig. \ref{workflow_hyper_dk_series_d_v_2_2_5}).
+This process preserves the node's degree distribution and destroys the degree correlation and redundancy of the node.
+The second subprocess comprising the hyper $dK$-series with $d_v \in \{ 2, 2.5 \}$ is the targeting-rewiring process.
+This process also preserves the node's degree distribution.
+Therefore, the entire procedure of the hyper $dK$-series with $d_v \in \{2, 2.5\}$ preserves the node's degree.
+Furthermore, the targeting-rewriting with $d_v = 2$ and $d_v = 2.5$ makes the degree correlation and redundancy, respectively, approach those of the original hypergraph, which has been lost in the course of the first subprocess.
+Therefore, the entire hyper $dK$-series with $d_v = 2$ and $d_v = 2.5$ approximately preserves the degree correlation and the redundancy, respectively.

+The targeting-rewiring process for $d_v=2.5$ also preserves the degree correlation, i.e., $P'(k, k')$ for each $k$ and $k'$, for the following two reasons.
+First, owing to the constraint that $k_i = k_{i'}$, the rewiring preserves $m'(k, k')$, i.e., the number of hyperedges that nodes with degree $k$ and nodes with degree $k'$ share, for any $k$ and $k'$.
+Second, the rewiring preserves the normalization factor $\sum_{j=1}^M s'_j (s'_j - 1)$ as in the case of $d_v = 2$.

-With $(d_v, d_e) = (2, 0)$ or $(2.5, 0)$, the targeting-rewiring process preserves the size of each hyperedge, which the hyper $dK$-series with $d_e = 0$ does not intend to preserve.
-However, the bipartite graphs generated by the entire pipeline of the hyper $dK$-series with $(d_v, d_e) = (2, 0)$ or $(2.5, 0)$ do not preserve the size of each hyperedge of the input hypergraph because we first generate a bipartite graph with $(d_v, d_e) = (1, 0)$ prior to the targeting-rewiring, which destroys the size distribution of hyperedges.
+The targeting-rewiring process for $d_v =$ 2 or 2.5 preserves the size of each hyperedge of the randomized hypergraph.
+However, with $(d_v, d_e) = (2, 0)$ or $(2.5, 0)$, the hyper $dK$-series does not preserve the size of each hyperedge of the input hypergraph.
+This is because we first generate a bipartite graph with $(d_v, d_e) = (1, 0)$, which destroys the size distribution of hyperedges, prior to the targeting-rewiring (see Figs. \ref{workflow_hyper_dk_series_d_v_2_2_5}(a) and \ref{workflow_hyper_dk_series_d_v_2_2_5}(c)).